apwheele/Blog_Code/Quarto/ReportTemplate/README.md

     soffice --headless --convert-to pdf test.docx

 And works decently with this template (I intentionally changed some aspects of the header/footer so they do work out nice).
-Now really the only thing I have not figured out in this way is that the *table of contents* is not auto-renders (and I cannot figure out how to do that).
+Now really the only thing I have not figured out in this way is that the *table of contents* is not auto-rendered (and I cannot figure out how to do that).
 So if you know how to make a python (or some other script) to auto-render the TOC in this file I would appreciate letting me know!

 Otherwise you can open the docx file in libreoffice, manually create the TOC, and export to PDF.
 Here is my current attempt to write a python script to do this, but is unsuccessful, first you need to run: